PagerDuty/developer-docs/docs/REST-API/18-PCL-Overview.md

 # PCL Overview

 The PagerDuty Condition Language (PCL) gives [Event Orchestrations](https://support.pagerduty.com/docs/event-orchestration) the power of boolean expressions, more powerful than are available with Rulesets.
-For example, with PCL, you can now define an expression like:
+For example, with PCL, you can now define an expression(s) like:

 ```
 event.summary matches part 'prod' and (event.location == 'US' or event.location == 'Canada')